wp-plugins/web-app/readme.txt

 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=5WPXGDEDYEXRC&lc=ES&item_name=Web%20App%20Plugin¤cy_code=EUR&bn=PP%2dDonationsBF%3abtn_donateCC_LG%2egif%3aNonHosted
 Requires at least: 3.5
 Tested up to: 4.1
-Stable tag: 1.0.5
+Stable tag: 1.0.6
 License: https://wordpress.org/about/gpl/

-This plugins helps you insert the necessary meta content to make your website save to the home screen of your iOS Devices as a Web App.
+This plugins helps you insert the necessary meta content to make your website save to the home screen of your iOS and Android Devices as a Web App.

 == Description ==
-This plugins helps you insert the necessary meta content to make your website save to the home screen of your iOS Devices as a Web App.
+This plugins helps you insert the necessary meta content to make your website save to the home screen of your iOS and Android Devices as a Web App.

+Home Screen Icons Compatible with:

+- iOS
+- Android

-Compatible with:
+Startup Screens Compatible with:

 - iPhone 3
 - iPhone 4